Table of contents

 - and make it easy for satisfied customers to leave a review while the experience is fresh.

-You can run this workflow using a short customer satisfaction survey template and a follow-up message that links to your Google review page.
+You can run this workflow using a short Customer Satisfaction (CSAT) survey template and a follow-up message that links to your Google review page.

 Encouraging customers to leave reviews after every purchase can backfire when the experience is not resolved yet (late delivery, product issue, unresolved ticket).
 The fix is simple: request feedback first, then follow up with the review request after the experience is confirmed or recovered.